juba97/CSharp/README.md

 ```

-# Committing Changes in Git and Pushing to a GitHub Repository
+# Committing changes in git and pshing to a gitHub repository
 FirstCommand:
 ```sh
 $ ls